bgonzalezbustamante/chilean-ministers/README.md

 ### Codebook

-The file "chl_ministers.csv" is the data set on Chilean undersecretaries between 1990 and 2014.
+The file "Chilean_cabinets_1990_2014.csv" is the data set on Chilean ministers between 1990 and 2014.
 This set contains 232 observations.

 - **id**.
 Unique ID for each minister-portfolio observation.